gitlabhq/gitlab-ci/doc/jobs/README.md

 # Jobs

-Jobs are user shell scripts.
-On each push to the GitLab the CI creates builds for each jobs.
-Every build will be served by runners where user shell script from job will be performed.
-There are two types of job: test (run in parallel) and deploy (run on success).
+Jobs are user-created shell scripts.
+On each push to GitLab the CI creates builds for each job.
+Every build is served by runners on which the shell scripts from these jobs are ran.
+There are two types of jobs: test jobs (ran in parallel) and deploy jobs (ran on success).

 ### Test job (run in parallel)

 ![Jobs](job.png)

-This kind of jobs run in parallel and it can be usefull for test suite.
-For example, to saving your time you can run one part of suite in one build and second part in another build.
+These kind of jobs run in parallel and can be useful for test suites.
+For example, to save time you can run one part of your test suite in one build and a second part in another build.

 Fields:

-`name` - an arbitrary name of job
+`name` - an arbitrary name of a job

-`builds commit` (checkbox) - it should be checked if you want to create build when regular commit or branch is pushed.
+`builds commit` (checkbox) - check this if you want to create a build on pushes of regular commits and branches

-`build tag` (checkbox) - it should be checked if you want to create build when tag is pushed.
+`build tag` (checkbox) - check this if you want to start a build on each tag pushed

-_For example in GitLab, we created job for building packages.
-And we want this packages to be builded when we push new tag.
-In this case we disabled `builds commit` and enabled `build tag`._
+_For example, for GitLab we created a job for building packages.
+We want packages to be built when we push new tags.
+So what we did is disable `builds commit` and we enabled `build tag`._

-`tags` - the list of tags (ex. "ruby mysql silenium"), only runner which contains the same set of tags can perform this build.
+`tags` - the list of tags (ex. "ruby mysql silenium"), only runners that contain the same set of tags can perform this build.

-Script - shell script.
+Script - your shell script to run.
 Example for rails projects:

 ```
 export PATH=~/bin:/usr/local/bin:/usr/bin:/bin
 gem install bundler
 cp config/database.yml.mysql config/database.yml
 cp config/application.yml.example config/application.yml
 bundle
 RAILS_ENV=test bundle exec rake db:setup
 RAILS_ENV=test bundle exec rake spec
 ```

-### Deploy job (run on success)
+### Deploy jobs (ran on success)

 ![Deploy jobs](deploy_job.png)

-This type of jobs runs after all test jobs succeded.
-It is usefull for deploy.
-For example, you want to make sure that whole test suite passes before deploy.
+This type of jobs runs after all test jobs pass.
+It is especially useful for deploying applications.
+For example, if you want to make sure that whole test suite passes before each deploy.

 Fields:

-`name` - an arbitrary name of job
+`name` - an arbitrary name of the deploy job

-`tags` - If you want to only one runner could run deploy you can rich it by setting appropriate tags.
-It can be usefull because most likely you will need to grant runner with special permissions.
+`tags` - Just like test jobs, you probably have a specific runner in mind that can deploy your code, as this runner needs special permissions, for instance.
+Here you can set the tags for the runners that are allowed to run the deploy job.

-`refs` - You can specify git refs which should trigger deploy job
+`refs` - Here you can specify git refs that should trigger a deploy job

-`script` - Shell script to run.
+`script` - The actual shell script to run.